CD-i Controller Library

 Input Modes

-The libary provides two functions for transmitting data to the CD-i player:
+The libary provides the following functions for transmitting data to the CD-i player:

 JoyInput(x, y, button_1, button_2)